Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ```

 We pass a few options to the `search` method:
 - The query, which is the question we want to ask.
-If we pass both a query and a vector, Azure Cognitive Search will perform a hybrid search, which combines semantic and vector search in the same query.
+If we pass both a query and a vector, Azure AI Search will perform a hybrid search, which combines semantic and vector search in the same query.
 To only perform a vector search, we can pass an empty string as the query.
 - `top` is the number of documents we want to retrieve
 - `vectors` is an array of vectors to use for the search.
 In our case we only have one vector, the query vector we computed earlier.
-We also specify the number of nearest neighbors to retrieve, and the name of the field that contains the vector in the Azure Cognitive Search index.
+We also specify the number of nearest neighbors to retrieve, and the name of the field that contains the vector in the Azure AI Search index.

 Let's process the search results to extract the documents' content: